 statement:

-Her practice questions the importance of Iraqi history in a contemporary society.
+Her practice explores the fragility of history especially after catastrophes.
 Where events were documented in enduring materials only to be later found destroyed and unintelligible.
-She represents this through the removal of paint from laboured paintings, echoing the loss of information in our humanity's timeline.
-The loss of Iraqi history over time becomes more distressing to Hadi when it is preventable.
+She represents this through fragmented forms and removal of paint from laboured paintings, echoing the erasure of information in our humanity's timeline.
+This becomes more distressing to Al-Khafaji when it is preventable.
 Events such as the infamous Baghdad Museum lootings and rebel attacks on archaeological sites are direct consequences of recent conflicts, with history becoming a target.
-Hadi struggles with the fact that they become targets when secured in museums.
-She questions preservation of her own heritage, asking why history is arguably safer when hidden and unprotected.
+She struggles with the fact that they become endangered once unearthed and secured in museums.
+Al-Khafaji questions the preservation of her own heritage, asking why Iraqi history is arguably safer when hidden and buried.

-Viewers cannot understand exactly what Hadi speaks through her paintings.
-The viewer are to push further to make sense of them, while being forced to fill the uncertainty with personal narratives.
+Viewers cannot fully grasp exactly what Al-Khafaji speaks through her paintings.
+They are encouraged to push further to make sense of them, while being forced to fill the uncertainty with personal narratives.
 They can never be fully comprehended as the histories are incompletely documented.

 Upcoming Exhibitions: